Medium Difficult Bible Person Quiz with Answers

 -

-This woman stole the household goods of her father when she left with her husband.
+This woman stole the household goods from her father when she left with her husband.

 Rachel.